The Great Wave Off Kanagawa by Hokusai

 member of the International Warning system.

 * NB.
-To be honest it is unfortunately true that the South East Asian earthquake

-& resulting Tsunami put such places as the Andaman & Nicobar islands onto my personal World map.
+Like a lot of people it is unfortunately true that the South East Asian earthquake & resulting Tsunami put such places as the Andaman & Nicobar islands onto my personal World map.
 I had never heard of them before and it's a shame that the only time such